 Rejected St. Patrick’s Day Playlist Songs

 Disagree with any of my selections?
 Please let me know in the comments.
-Happy St. Patrick’s Day!
+Thanks for reading and have a Happy St. Patrick’s Day!